scailable/sclbl-integration-sdk/postprocessor-python-settings-example/README.md

 - **Command** defines how to start the postprocessor
 - **SocketPath** tells the AI Manager where to send data to so the external postprocessor will receive it
 - **ReceiveInputTensor** tells the AI Manager if this postprocessor expects information to access the raw input tensor data
+- **Settings** defines the settings which will appear in the plugin UI.

 The socket path is always given as the first command line argument when the application is started.
 It is therefore best practice for the external postprocessor application to read its socket path from here, instead of defining the data twice.

+## Defining the settings

+The settings should be defined as in the schema from the NetworkOptix Metadata SDK, as documented in `settings_model.md` ( included in this directory as an example ).

+The settings will always be sent to the external postrprocessor as a string representation, this includes integers and floats.
+It will be up to the external postprocessor to correctly convert these values to usable types.

+The `"name"` value in the settings should always start with `externalprocessor.`, otherwise they will be ignored.
+For performance reasons, settings aren't sorted per external postprocessor.
+This means that if you have multiple external postprocessors each with their own settings, then each postprocessor will receive all settings for all postprocessors.

 ## Restarting the server